chasemholland/fish/README.md

 ## Graphics & Sounds

 All of the graphics and sounds are made by myself with the help of a pixel art program called Aseprite and two audio production softwares, FL-Studio and Bfxr.
 Though I could have found many of the graphics and sound effects for free online that would have sufficed, I decied to do it all myself so that I could dip my hands into every aspect of making a game.
 In addition to learning a lot with regards to the coding aspect of games, I also have greatly improved in my pixel art and sound creation ability, which at the beging of the project was basically nil.

+## The Player

+The player is a simlpe fisherman equiped with a pole and a sword with one one goal, catch every fish possible.
+He is first spawned in a starting location with a river hidden hidden to the left an ocean hiddien to the right.
+A simple and straight forward tutorial in the form of messages appear in the top left of the screen that explain how to play and the goal of the game.
+This tutorial is optional via a check box on the start screen, due to the possibility of death and having to start over.